codeclimate/test-reporter/examples.md

-## The test reporter can be configured with several different languages, testing frameworks, and CI's.
+## The test reporter can be configured with several different languages, coverage toos, and CI's.
 This file contains several different working configurations.

 - Example 1
 - Language: PHP